The skin is the significant part of the body.

 To conduct a visual test to determine skin type, go to the mirror and see your face through a magnifying glass.

 Dilated pores on the face, blackheads and rashes (oily skin), peeling (dry skin).

 You need to conduct testing with good lighting.

 Biological aging skin begins at 14-15 years.

 In 28-30 years the first signs of wilting appear.
-Skin cells sloughed off badly, slows down the process of regeneration, quickly evaporates moisture, wrinkles come.
+Skin cells sloughs off badly, slows down the process of regeneration, quickly evaporates moisture, and wrinkles appear.

 By age 50, age-related changes have become clearly visible: the skin droops, particularly designated nasolabial folds, wrinkles around the eyes and on the bridge of the nose.

 In old age, when the fat and moisture content of the skin decreases, normal (and even oily skin) may become dry.

 Such skin is almost devoid of fat and moisture and has the appearance of dry, yellowed parchment.